Georgy Shpagin

 Georgy Semyonovich Shpagin (Георгий Семёнович Шпагин; 17 April 1897 – 6 February 1952) was a Soviet weapons designer.
 He is best-known as the creator of the PPSh-41, a submachine gun that saw widespread use by the Red Army on the Eastern Front.
 He also worked with fellow Soviet weapons designer Vasily Degtyaryov on the DShK, a heavy machine gun, shortly before the start of World War II.

 Early life

-Shpagin was born on 17 April 1897 to a Russian peasant family in Klyushnikovo, close to Kovrovo, in what was then the Russian Empire.
+Shpagin was born on 17 April 1897 to a Russian family in Klyushnikovo, close to Kovrovo, in what was then the Russian Empire.
 He attended school for three years before becoming a carpenter at the age of 12 (in 1909).

 World War I and Russian Revolution

 In 1916, Shpagin was drafted into the Imperial Russian Army to fight on the Eastern Front.
 The following year, he was assigned to repair artillery.
 After the October Revolution, he joined the Red Army and worked as a gunsmith in Vladimir Oblast.
 After 1920, he was at a workshop designing weapons in the same area, working with Soviet weapons designers Vladimir Grigoryevich Fyodorov and Vasily Degtyaryov.